romanmurzac/DrivenPath/chapter_10/README.md

 #### Test dashboard
 As the dashboard is running locally it can be tested.\
-First graph is a *scatter* plot and it represent first 10 *Consummed traffic* on *Y axis* and selected field on *X axis*.\
+First graph is a *scatter* plot, and it represents first 10 *Consumed traffic* on *Y axis* and selected field on *X axis*.\
 ![Image 10.4](../media/image_10.4.PNG)

-Second graph is a *bar* plot and it represent first 10 *People name* on *X axis* and selected field on *Y axis*.\
+Second graph is a *bar* plot, and it represents first 10 *People name* on *X axis* and selected field on *Y axis*.\
 ![Image 10.5](../media/image_10.5.PNG)

-Third graph is a *line* plot and it represent selected field on *Y axis* and *index* on *X axis*.\
+Third graph is a *line* plot, and it represents selected field on *Y axis* and *index* on *X axis*.\
 ![Image 10.6](../media/image_10.6.PNG)

-Fourth graph is a *box* plot and it represent the distribution of the selected field values.\
+Fourth graph is a *box* plot, and it represents the distribution of the selected field values.\
 ![Image 10.7](../media/image_10.7.PNG)

-Fifth graph is a *histogram* and it represent number of occurences on *Y axis* and selected field on *X axis*.\
+Fifth graph is a *histogram*, and it represents number of occurrences on *Y axis* and selected field on *X axis*.\
 ![Image 10.8](../media/image_10.8.PNG)

-Sixth graph is a *pie chart* and it represent the distribution of first 10 year of birth of the users in percentage.\
+Sixth graph is a *pie chart*, and it represents the distribution of first 10 year of birth of the users in percentage.\
 ![Image 10.9](../media/image_10.9.PNG)

 ### Create Docker Dashboard
 Once the dashboard is fully functional on local machine, it is needed to containerize it and run in container.

-#### Define dependecies
+#### Define dependencies
-In order to have all the dependecies installed in the container environment, create a file `requirements.txt` and copy the content from below.
+In order to have all the dependencies installed in the container environment, create a file `requirements.txt` and copy the content from below.
 ```
 boto==2.49.0
 dash==2.18.1